scheinerman/SimpleGraphAlgorithms.jl/README.md

 * `iso(G,H)` finds an isomorphism between graphs `G` and `H`.
 Specifically, it finds a `Dict` mapping the vertices of `G` to the vertices of `H` that gives the isomorphism.
 If the graphs are not isomorphic, an error is raised.

+* `iso2(G,H)` has the same functionality as `iso` but omits various preliminary checks.
+This may be faster for highly symmetric graphs (e.g., for vertex transitive graphs).

 * `is_iso(G,H)` checks if the two graphs are isomorphic.